Prerequisites: Dogs 6+ month old

 For those moving up from Agility Foundations B

 BY INSTRUCTOR INVITATION ONLY.
 This class requires a registration code to register.
+Student-dog teams must be referred by your OCC100 Instructor.
 Please contact your instructor or training@occdogtraining.org for more information.

 Prerequisites: 4+ month old dogs under 15 lbs